FIWARE-Ops/docs.TourGuide/docs/data-publication/how-to-offer-datasets-including-context-information-through-the-wstore/offering-datasets-through-the-wstore-interface.md

         FIWARE Data Portal (typically:
         https://data.lab.fiware.org/dataset/{dataset_name}).
 You can check this
         URL by accessing your dataset in FIWARE Data Portal.
-    -   Media Type: Mime type of the dataset (e.g application/json, text/csv,
+    -   Media Type: MIME type of the dataset (e.g application/json, text/csv,
         etc.)

 [![Offering Datasets Through the FIWARE Store